Robert Maxwell: Later business activities

 In May 1987, Maxwell's BPCC made an unsolicited bid to acquire US publishing conglomerate Harcourt Brace Jovanovich (HBJ).
 HBJ defended itself from the hostile takeover attempt by going deeply into debt to make large cash payments to shareholders.
 The strain of the debt was a factor in HBJ's 1989 sale of its theme park holdings to Anheuser-Busch.
 These theme park assets included the SeaWorld chain, which the company had purchased in 1976.

 By 1988, Maxwell's various companies owned, in addition to the Mirror titles and Pergamon Press, Nimbus Records, Maxwell Directories, Prentice Hall Information Services and the Berlitz language schools.
 He also owned a half-share of MTV in Europe and other European television interests, Maxwell Cable TV and Maxwell Entertainment.
 Maxwell purchased Macmillan Inc, the American firm, for $2.6 billion in 1988.
 That same year, he launched an ambitious new project, a transnational newspaper called The European.
 In 1991, Maxwell was forced to sell Pergamon and Maxwell Directories to Elsevier for £440 million to cover his debts; he used some of this money to buy an ailing tabloid, the New York Daily News.
 The same year Maxwell sold forty-nine per cent of Mirror Group's stock to the public.

-Maxwell's links with Eastern European totalitarian regimes resulted in several biographies of those countries' leaders, with interviews conducted by Maxwell, for which he received much derision.
-At the beginning of an interview with Romania's Nicolae Ceaușescu, then the country's communist leader, he asked, "How do you account for your enormous popularity with the Romanian people?"
+Maxwell's links with Eastern European Communist regimes resulted in several biographies of those countries' leaders, with interviews conducted by Maxwell, for which he received much derision.
+At the beginning of an interview with Romania's Nicolae Ceaușescu, then the country's communist leader, he asked: "How do you account for your enormous popularity with the Romanian people?"